petrvanblokland/Xierpa3/START.md

 ### Getting started.

 Follow the installation guide lines in INSTALL.md.
+Then:

  * Start the terminal application
  * Goto "xierpa3/server"